 Consider yourself fortunate if you arrive or depart on a clear day, when views from the air can be breathtaking.
 You'll see the Dolomites, the Adriatic, and the Venetian Lagoon.
 You'll see land that's submerged at high tide, suggesting a Northern Italian version of Atlantis.
 And if you're on the right side of the plane, you'll see the city itself, with instantly recognizable landmarks like the Campanile di San Marco and the Grand Canal.

 If you're renting a car, you'll find rental counters in the arrivals lounge.
 Other services include free luggage carts, public telephones, baggage storage, toilets, tourist information, hotel bookings, currency exchange, and tickets for local and regional transportation.
-(See the links to the Marco Polo airport's Web site on the next page if you have questions about passenger services.)
+(See the link to the Marco Polo airport's Web site below if you have questions about passenger services.)